General Information & Policies

 Grades 1-3 1 hour 30 minutes – 2 hours per week

 Grades 4-5 3 hours – 4 hours per week

 Report cards are sent home at the end of each trimester.
 Also, students receive a progress report at the mid-point of each trimester.
 Individual conferences for parents and teachers are scheduled at the end of the first and second trimesters.
 We also encourage parents to meet with teachers any time during the year.
 If you wish to meet with your child’s teacher and/or the principal, please contact the school office at (310) 533-4506 for an appointment so you can receive the time and privacy needed.

-It is very important that parents complete and return the green Emergency cards that are sent home with each child at the beginning of the school year.
-In the event of illness or emergency, the school needs to have current information regarding home and work telephone numbers, place of employment, etc. Students will be released only to those persons designated on emergency cards, so it is important to record all persons responsible for picking up your child.
-Please notify the school office immediately if any of the information on the emergency card needs to be changed.
+It is very important that parents complete the yearly PowerSchool Registration.
+In the event of illness or emergency, the school needs to have current information regarding home and work telephone numbers, place of employment, etc. Students will be released only to those persons designated in PowerSchool, so it is important to record all persons responsible for picking up your child.
+Please Log into PowerSchool immediately if any of the emergency contact information needs to be changed.
 The school must be notified in writing, within thirty days of any change of address or telephone number.
 Student enrollment at Fern may be suspended if the school is not notified within the time limit.

 Please chick on this LINK for a copy of the Fern application through the LACDPH to Reopen K-12 Schools.